Updated on May 5, 2022

 Brooklyn, NY

 Threes brewed a Pride beer before Pride beers were a buzzword.
-Back in 2017, after then-American President Donald Trump had been elected to the White House, the Threes team tried to think of ways they could do something to respond.
+Back in 2017, after the nation elected former President Donald Trump to the White House, the Threes team tried to think of ways they could do something to respond.
 The brewery wanted to find a cause they believed in and support it to the hilt—Gender Neutral was born.
-Made to represent the full, colorful spectrum of gender identities, Gender Neutral has been canned and released in June each year since to “make a broader commentary on human nature and society at large.”
+Made to represent the full, colorful spectrum of gender identities, Gender Neutral has been canned and released in June each year to “make a broader commentary on human nature and society at large.”

-With 10 percent of all sales of Gender Neutral donated to various LGBTQIA+ organizations over the years such as the Human Rights Campaign or Anti-Violence Project, an NYC-based organization that works with LGBTQIA+ and HIV-affected communities, Threes’ dedication to the LGBTQIA+ community has been unparalleled.
+With ten percent of all sales of Gender Neutral donated to various LGBTQIA+ organizations over the years, such as the Human Rights Campaign or Anti-Violence Project, an NYC-based organization that works with LGBTQIA+ and HIV-affected communities, Threes’ dedication to the LGBTQIA+ community has been unparalleled.

 Urban Growler Brewing Co.